Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 I also reminded him that good sleep is essential to further his physical development.
 Naturally, that caught his attention more than anything.
 The men of HEAT can be delightfully predictable.

 As is common on the team, he is markedly open to novel experiences.
-In his case that may simply be a function of his age---barely nineteen---though it also shows strongly in his personality inventory.
+In his case that may simply be a function of his age - barely nineteen - though it also shows strongly in his personality inventory.
 His prospects with more creative therapeutic approaches seem good.

 Nonetheless, what he *really* needs, I feel, is some sympathetic male companionship.
 The HEAT in general are positive role models, but of course he feels a powerful need to impress them, which for his immediate purposes isn’t helpful.
 We discussed this and he mentioned he has few friends outside the teams, beyond casual romantic encounters.